 IV.
 AGENCY APPLICATION FOR WAIVER; FORM OF WAIVER

-- Where communications with employees or the public will be affected, ITD will also advise MOD what remediation plan it intends to impose to ensure that the requesting entity's communications with persons with disabilities will be equally as effective as those with people who are not disabled.
+- Where communications with employees or the public will be affected, MassIT will also advise MOD what remediation plan it intends to impose to ensure that the requesting entity's communications with persons with disabilities will be equally as effective as those with people who are not disabled.

 - MOD shall have 3 business days to voice any concerns it may have with the proposed waiver.
 If MOD does not respond within this specified time, it will be presumed that MOD has no concerns with the waiver.